 The political science major requires no special background knowledge beyond a general understanding of civics, history, and government; however, solid writing abilities and some quantitative skills are an asset.

-- United States Politics
+- United States Politics (PO 101)

-- Comparative Politics
+- Comparative Politics (PO 102)

-- International Relations
+- International Relations (PO 103)

-- Political Theory
+- Political Thought (PO 104)

-For details about the political science major, including the courses you will take, visit the John Carroll Undergraduate Bulletin.
+For more details about the political science major, including the courses you will take, visit the John Carroll Undergraduate Bulletin.